edwood-grant/sdl3-vapi/README.md

 )
 ```

-### SDL3 Image
+### SDL3 Image or SDL3 TTF

-Similar to SDL3, it assume you have installed it in your system, or gave the DLL/SO files available.
+Similar to SDL3, it assumes you have installed these libraries it in your

-The current SDL# Image verison supported is 3.2.0
+system, or have the DLL/SO files available.

-The package name is sdl3-image.
-It has a necessary dependency to sdl3:
+The package dependency names are sdl3-image ad sdl3-ttf.
+All have a necessary
+dependency to the sdl3 vapi:

 Example command line:

-`valac --vapidir ./my-vapis-dir/ --pkg sdl3 --pkg sdl3-image my_sdl3_program.vala`
+`valac --vapidir ./my-vapis-dir/ --pkg sdl3 --pkg sdl3-image --pkg sdl3-ttf my_sdl3_program.vala`

 Example in Meson: